Momentum seems to be picking up in the SMB marketing automation space.

 Not good enough to convince me.
 I’ve seen this jack-of-all-trades approach before and it has its limits.
 Just ask Infusionsoft.

 Time hasn’t made that better it has made that worse.
 Karta is simply trying to do too much.
-They’re trying to be to tool to handle ALL your marketing needs and beyond.
+They’re trying to be the tool to handle ALL your marketing needs and beyond.
 Lofty goal nobody has been able to achieve.

 For that reason I can’t even contemplate thinking of potentially using them (yup I said it just like that on purpose).